Alas, Poor Villain: Loyax, Villamax and Kegler, definitely. Treacheron too, to a lesser extent.

 The rest of the CGI doesn't fare much better either.
 Most glaringly with the digital version of the Terra Venture looking low-rez and untextured (compared to its model counterpart, which for the most part, looks well done for a low-budget series).
 Some of the terrible CG and effects work, like those regarding the Zords, can be attributed to the original source material, however.

 Additionally, the box that originally contained the Lights of Orion is a modern lockbox.
 Even more baffling is that it's initially located in a more ancient-looking treasure chest.

 The compositing can look quite terrible at points.
 This is most visible during "An Evil Game" when Leo manages to escape from Trakeena, where the insertion of the various elements look extra blurry and hard to make out.

 They Wasted a Perfectly Good Plot: The Terra Venture should have gotten accidentally sent to the Lost Galaxy much earlier, and the rest of the series would involve them finding a way out.
 Which might have been the original intention (see Troubled Production in Trivia).

 Vindicated by History: Inverted.
 It used to be known as one of the best Power Rangers seasons at the time when it first aired but fans becoming more aware of it's flaws and having morepopularseasonssince leaves Lost Galaxy in a strange middle ground, considered better than average but not well liked enough to be a fan favorite.

 That said, it does still have many fans who consider it to be one of the best seasons of the show, likely due to it having a slightly darker tone than most of the subsequent iterations.

-What an Idiot: Yes, Trakeena framed Treachoron, but does he seriously think that killing the Boss's daughter is a good idea?
+What An Idiot: Yes, Trakeena framed Treacheron, but does he seriously think that killing the boss's daughter is a good idea?
 Not that it matters as he dies before Scorpius ever found out he attempted it.